huijing/huijing.github.io/_posts/2019-07-28-flexbox-and-padding.md

 <p><strike>The relevant section of the specification is [CSS Flexible Box Layout Module Level 1: 9.2 Line Sizing](https://www.w3.org/TR/css-flexbox-1/#line-sizing)</strike></p>

 *Update:*
 *[Konstantin Rouda](https://twitter.com/KonstantinRouda) and [Šime Vidas](https://twitter.com/simevidas) raised the point that my original explanation didn't really explain why there is start padding but no end padding.
-And upon further digging, I found a long standing dispute about how overflow content should be handled while considering the constraints of Web-compat*
+And upon further digging, I found a long standing dispute about how overflow content should be handled while considering the constraints of Web-compat.*

 This is not an issue that only affects Flexbox layouts, it affects scroll containers with block and inline children differently as well.
 CSS2.1 was not clear about overflow, and that probably resulted in different browser vendors implementing different behaviour.
 For example, Webkit had (has?) different policies for block children and inline children.